Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

 The primary motivation for using DRO is that the true distribution is unknown, although it is assumed to lie within a specified distributional uncertainty set.
 When a policy $\theta$ is selected, and the true distribution $\mathbb{P}$ is revealed retrospectively, we can compare the expected loss associated with policy $\theta$ under $\mathbb{P}$ against the loss of the optimal policy for $\mathbb{P}$.
 The difference between these expected losses represents the regret from having chosen $\theta$ given a distribution $\mathbb{P}$.
 Given that all distributions within the uncertainty set are considered plausible candidates for the true distribution, it is rational to minimize this type of regret uniformly over the uncertainty set.
 Thus, the objective is to minimize the following notion of regret over $\theta$

 where $\Theta$ is the parameter set for $\theta$.
-This is also known as \textit{ex-ante regret} in the literature as it measures the regret from not knowing the true distribution.
+This is known as \textit{ex-ante regret} in the literature as it measures the regret from not knowing the true distribution.
+When $\delta=0$ it recovers the ERM solution.
 In contrast, \textit{ex-post regret} is defined as

-and measures the worst-case average sample-by-sample regret and it can be seen to be, at least formally, a DRO problem with a modified loss.
-Also, note that when $\delta=0$ the ex-post regret does not recover the ERM solution, thereby introducing conservatism even in the absence of uncertainty.
-This also means that there is no natural parameter that can be used to fine-tune the degree of model misspecification with respect to some benchmark model.

-Our main motivation here is to mitigate conservatism while still addressing the unknown nature of the out-of-sample distribution.
-Additionally, note that when $\delta=0$, the ex-ante regret formulation recovers the ERM solution.
-So, we focus on ex-ante regret, as it directly addresses the regret associated with the uncertainty about the actual model.
-When speaking of regret, we therefore henceforth refer to the ex-ante regret.
+and measures the worst-case average sample-by-sample regret and is, at least formally, a DRO problem with a modified loss.
+When $\delta=0$, minimizing the ex-post regret still recovers an ERM optimizer, since the hindsight term is independent of $\theta$.
+However, its optimal value need not be zero, because the benchmark is allowed to choose the best decision separately for each realization of $X$.
+Thus ex-post regret measures performance relative to a different, perfect-information benchmark.
+In this paper we focus on ex-ante regret, as it directly addresses the regret associated with uncertainty about the actual distribution.
+When speaking of regret, we henceforth refer to ex-ante regret.